gavinmcfarland/figma-persisted-store/README.md

 let fileKey = await Store.create("fileKey", null, (figma) => figma.root);
 ```

-Below is a more complex example of setting `pluginData` on a several nodes by returning an array of nodes.
+Below is a more complex example of setting `pluginData` on several nodes by returning an array of nodes.
 It also shows how you can also provide in a dynamic value in retrieving the node.

 ```js
 let store = await Store.create(